kevholditch/gokong/README.md

 `NewDefaultConfig` creates a config with the host address set to the value of the env variable `KONG_ADMIN_ADDR`.
 If the env variable is not set then the address is defaulted to `http://localhost:8001`.

-You can of course simply create your own config with the address set to whatever you want:
+You can of course create your own config with the address set to whatever you want:
 ```
 config := gokong.Config{HostAddress:"http://localhost:1234"}
 ```